Vision of Disorder: History

 Vision of Disorder's second album, Imprint, was released in 1998 on Roadrunner Records and featured guest vocals by Pantera's Phil Anselmo on the song "By the River".
 The band was displeased with the raw production quality, which it attributed to the brief window for recording the album.
 Vision of Disorder also took issue with the purported lack of tour support by its record label.
 The band and label severed their working relationship acrimoniously, as Williams recalls:

 Three years ago we were on Roadrunner and Imprint had just come out maybe two, three months ago and they weren't pushing us or doing anything...Roadrunner said "We're yanking your tour support, come home and make another record".
 But we wanted to go out and support Imprint and just felt insulted that they said that.
 So we said "Something is going on here, we're getting the fuck off of this label"...We want[ed] to go back to being a hardcore band and playing weekends and they tried to offer us money and a better deal but we were like "Nope, see you".

 After the label strife, Vision of Disorder kept a relatively low profile.
-However, they eventually returned in 1999 with For the Bleeders, a set of nine re-recorded demo songs released on Go-Kart Records.
+However, they eventually returned in 1999 with For the Bleeders, consisting mostly of re-recorded demo songs, released on Go-Kart Records.

 In 2001, Vision of Disorder released From Bliss to Devastation on TVT Records.
 The album marked a shift towards a traditional verse-chorus-verse songwriting structure.
 Kennedy described the album as "fitting in with the nu-metal scene" while Williams praised the band's songwriting approach: